From Fibers to Cells: Fourier-Based Registration Enables Virtual Cresyl Violet Staining From 3D Polarized Light Imaging: Introduction

 Cytoarchitecture can be studied in histological sections of postmortem brains with \crv.
 The staining provides contrast due to staining of the rough endoplasmic reticulum.
 This allows to study cell shape, density and distribution, which vary between brain regions.
 Due to its high spatial resolution, microscopic analysis of histological sections is considered the gold standard to verify structural parcellations \cite{amunts2015}.
-Recent advances in high-throughput scanning, data processing algorithms, and computational capacities have enabled the creation of 3D human brain atlases based on cytoarchitecture, such as BigBrain \cite{amunts2013}, the Allen Adult Human Brain Atlas (AAHA, \citealt{ding2016}), and the Julich Brain probabilistic atlas \cite{amunts2020}.
+Recent advances in high-throughput scanning, data processing algorithms, and computational capacities have enabled the creation of 3D human brain atlases based on cytoarchitecture, such as BigBrain \cite{amunts2013}, the Allen Adult Human Brain Atlas \prefixcite{AAHA}{ding2016}, and the Julich Brain probabilistic atlas \cite{amunts2020}.

 Since \mpli relies solely on optical properties of the tissue, it is label-free and can be combined with a staining of the same tissue after its measurement.
 Post-staining, e.g. with \crv, enables a complementary visualization of neuronal cell bodies, potentially establishing a direct link between cytoarchitecture with 3D fiber-architecture.
 This requires, however, a complex histological processing, which limits the number of available samples, increases the risk of tissue damage and may lead to deformations of the section.
 To correct for deformation and artifacts in the images of the two modalities requires a nonlinear registration step.
 However, \mpli and \crv stained tissue share only a few automatically identifiable cross-modal registration landmarks, such as blood vessels or morphological landmarks.
-I.e., post-staining of sections imaged with \mpli is feasible, but technically challenging, and it hardly scales up.
+Therefore, post-staining of sections imaged with \mpli is feasible but technically challenging.
+Since it does not scale efficiently to larger datasets, it is not applicable to whole-brain stacks involving thousands of sections.